October 20, 2014Installing SWFTools in Debian 7

 - Performance: Better aggregate I/O throughput, especially when FUSE implementation of unionfs is used

-- Flexibility: Append/Remove remote hosts to previous mount point on the fly
+- Flexibility: Append/Remove remote hosts to a previous mount point on the fly

-That said, what are we testing?, well building up on the fly multiple mountpoints across servers to keep files synced on the fly, fast and with some encryption as its going to be mainly working over the web.
+That said, what are we testing?
+It will be built up on the fly multiple mount points across servers to keep files synced on the fly, fast and with some encryption as it will mainly be working over the web.

 Patches added to SSHFS-MUX will not be realeased until tested, feel free to drop a message asking for information.

 TakeLAN has 3 main locations [Montevideo, Uruguay.
 Secaucus, New Jersey USA.
 Los Angeles, USA.]